Explore NCG

 7 tips that will improve your IELTS writing

 It’s no secret that the IELTS exam is a complicated and taxing hurdle, and sometimes, getting the grades you need can feel like an impossible mountain to climb.
 But don’t panic!
 If you’re looking to improve your IELTS writing, you’ve come to the right place.
-Get your teeth into our IELTS writing tips below and you’ll be well on your way to exam success.
+Take a look at our IELTS writing tips below and you’ll be well on your way to exam success.

 Memorise some key phrases and learn when and how to use them